 Converse and Cook Programs

-At Converse and Cook, we have 4 streams of programming.
+At Converse and Cook, we have four streams of programming.
 Throughout all our programs a common theme of building community through food is present.

 Cooking Socials: Formally known as our cooking classes.
 These 2-3 hour classes are run for groups of 16-20 participants.
 During this time we break participants into small groups to prepare and cook a meal together.
 At the end of the night, we all eat together.
 Throughout the social, we facilitate conversation and ensure everyone is learning and having fun.
-Due to the current pandemic, we are running any in-person cooking socials for the foreseeable future.
-However, if you are an organization interested in partnering with us to have us host a cooking social in your space post the pandemic please email us at converseandcook@gmail.com We have some funding and may be able to provide this program to your community members for free.
+If you are an organization interested in partnering with us to have us host a cooking social in your space please email us at info@conversecook.com.
+We have some funding and may be able to provide this program to your community members for free.

 • Some key aspects of our cooking socials: